-The Bruton Community Partnership Action Plan of 2014 spoke of developing and securing the future of the facilities at Jubilee Park (which is leased by the Town Council from Sexeys Hospital).
-The facilities as they are now are not sufficient for a thriving 21st century town.
+The Bruton Community Partnership Action Plan of 2014 spoke of developing and securing the future of the facilities at Jubilee Park (which is leased by the Takin Council from Sexeys Hospital).
+The facilities as by are now are not sufficient for a thriving 21st Century town.

-In a 1996 report the Community Hall was described as 'inadequate'.
+100 1996 report the Community Hall was described as 'inadequate'.
 The report following the 2005 survey identified a 'pressing need' for a 'modern, multi-use community centre'.
 There still is no such centre.